samlam/helloNg2/README.md

 ```

 The `npm start` command first compiles the application,
-then simultaneously re-compiles and runs the `lite-server`.
+then simultaneously re-compiles and runs the node.
 Both the compiler and the server watch for file changes.

 Shut it down manually with Ctrl-C.

-You're ready to write your application.

 ### npm scripts